bvavra/MIDI_Accordion/overview.md

 6. Run off an external power supply (i.e. from a battery pack instead of the computer/wall)
 7. Add dynamic expression using the accordion bellows (via barometric pressure sensor)

-There are other possibilities, but these are the features I'll be covering in this tutorial.
+There are, of course, other bells and whistles that can be added, but these are the features I'll be covering in this tutorial.

-<a name="skills"></a>
-### Required Skills
+### <a name="skills"></a>Required Skills

 I've designed this tutorial to have a relatively low barrier to entry, but I will assume you have some knowledge about the following:

 - **Music**
     - If you want to build a MIDI accordion, I'm assuming you know how to play the accordion or some other musical instrument, and that you have a basic sense of fundamental music theory (e.g. notes and chords).
-This is required because you will need to map the accordion keys to MIDI notes by number, and it helps to be able to hear if a chord button sounds right or not when played.
+This is required because you will need to map the accordion keys to MIDI notes by number, and it helps to be able to hear if a particular chord button sounds right or not when played.
 - **Arduino**
     - You don't need to be an Arduino master or even have any experience with programming or electrical engineering, but I will assume you have successfully run a basic Arduino prototype at least once and are, hence, relatively familiar with how the Arduino IDE works.
 If not, I recommend picking up an [Arduino Getting Started Kit](https://www.amazon.com/s/ref=nb_sb_ss_c_1_18?url=search-alias%3Daps&field-keywords=arduino+getting+started+kit&sprefix=arduino+getting+st%2Caps%2C202), checking out the [Getting Started Guide](https://www.arduino.cc/en/Guide/HomePage), and building a few prototypes to get a feel for how the Arduino works before before jumping too deep into this project.

-<a name="tools"></a>
-### Required Tools
+### <a name="tools"></a>Required Tools

 If you, like me, have never dabbed into electrical engineering before, you may not have the tools necessary to build a MIDI accordion.
 Here are a list of tools I ended up using throughout the project: